 Lina pulls a letter from an envelope which is shorter than the book that contains it.
 But, in the next shot it is evident that the paper she now holds is wider than the length of the book below.
 The close up of the handwritten note indicates it was written on a much narrower page size.

 When Lina looks at Isobel's book while Johnnie is on the telephone, there is a large tear in the book jacket above Isobel's photo.
 In the next scene, when Lina takes the book on her visit to Isobel, the book jacket is undamaged.

-In the dinner scene at her parent's house after Lina's walk with Johnny, the glasses of water in front of her parents are both full, but during the course of their conversation with Lina, neither of them take a drink of water.
-When Lina leaves to answer the phone, but glasses are empty.
+In the dinner scene at her parent's house after Lina's walk with Johnnie, the glasses of water in front of her parents are both full, but during the course of their conversation with Lina, neither of them takes a drink of water.
+When Lina leaves to answer the phone, the glasses are empty.

-Alfred Hitchcock makes his cameo appearance about forty minutes in, posting a letter in the village.
+rank: 51 subs: 545935 2015-06tchcock (I)' makes his cameo appearance about forty-six minutes in, posting a letter in the village.
 Note the background in this shot and a shot just a few seconds earlier with the car driving by and a man walking while smoking.
-They are both exactly the same background shot with same car, people, with one being enlarged.
+They are both exactly the same background shot with the same car and people, with one being enlarged.
 It could be the film was so expensive, the re-use of background shots was needed.